 Steve Uccello has appeared as a bassist at many festivals including The Oregon Country Fair, The High Sierra Festival, The Kerville Folk Festival, The Sandpoint Festival, The Millpond Festival, The Island Lake Festival, in British Columbia, The Bumbershoot Festival, and The Folk Life Festival in Seattle.
 He was also invited to sit in with the Joe Craven Trio at the American River Festival in Coloma, California.

-Steve keeps very busy playing gigs around the Monterey & San Fransisco Bay areas.
-He has played gigs with The Roger Eddy Band, legendary guitarist, Bruce Forman’s group: Cowbop, as well as, Along Came Betty.
-Steve can also be regularly found playing musical theatre engagements at The Western Stage and The Pacific Repertory Theatre.
+As a freelance bassist Steve plays gigs around the Monterey & San Fransisco Bay areas.
+Steve is the bassist in The Latin Jazz Collective with John Nava as well as Along Came Betty.
+He has played gigs with The Roger Eddy Band, legendary guitarist, Bruce Forman’s group: Cowbop.
+Steve was also a featured soloist with the Monterey Bay Jazz Orchestra in 2009 at the 52nd annual Monterey Jazz Festival as well as with The Andy Weis Monterey Jazz Allstars at the 60th Monterey Jazz Festival in 2017.
+Steve has played in the Dottie Dodgion trio as well.
+Steve can also be regularly found playing musical theater engagements at The Western Stage and The Pacific Repertory Theatre.
 He is also the steady bassist at Santa Cruz’s First Congregational Church in the Jazz/Gospel service.

 Steve studied music formally at Cabrillo College (near Santa Cruz, CA) under jazz trumpeter/arranger Ray Brown and Latin percussionist Mike Strunk.
 He completed extensive coursework in performance, theory, musicianship, and was the principal bassist in the orchestra for 2 years.
 He also gained experience chamber music, including bass ensemble.